eventbrite/javascript/es6/README.md

 # Eventbrite ES6+ Coding Style Guide

-[ESLint](http://eslint.org/) rules and guidelines used by Eventbrite to provide consistency and prevent errors in JavaScript code written in ES6 (and later).
+Eventbrite’s [ESLint](http://eslint.org/) guidelines to ensure consistency in JavaScript code written in ES6 and later.

 ## Table of Contents